The Inguinal Canal

 Both types of inguinal hernia can present as lumps in the scrotum or labia majora.

-The peritoneal sac enters the inguinal canal via the deep inguinal ring.
+The peritoneal sac (and potentially loops of bowel) enters the inguinal canal via the deep inguinal ring.
 The degree to which the sac herniates depends on the amount of processus vaginalis still present.

-In contrast to the indirect hernia, this is acquired in origin, due to weakening in the abdominal musculature.
+In contrast to the indirect hernia, direct inguinal hernias are acquired, usually in adulthood, due to weakening in the abdominal musculature.